Lux Pascal

-Early and personal life
+Early life

-Lux was born in California as Lucas Balmaceda to Chilean parents José Balmaceda Riera and Verónica Pascal Ureta.
-She is a member of the Balmaceda family, a politically influential family that were part of the Castilian-Basque aristocracy.
-Her parents were exiled from Chile after the 1973 coup due to her mother's connection to Andrés Pascal Allende, a leader of the Chilean Revolutionary Left Movement, who was her cousin.
-Lux is the youngest of four siblings, including actor Pedro Pascal and producer Javiera Balmaceda.
+Lux was born in California as Lucas Balmaceda in Orange County, California, to Chilean exiles Verónica Pascal Ureta, a child psychologist, and José Balmaceda Riera, a reproductive endocrinologist.
+The youngest of four siblings, Pascal is the sister of producer Javiera Balmaceda, actor Pedro Pascal and Nicolás Balmaceda Pascal, a doctor.

 When she was three years old, her family returned to Chile where she attended Saint George's College.
 In 2010, Lux began studying theater at the Pontifical Catholic University of Chile.
 In May 2023, she graduated from Juilliard School with an MFA in acting.

-In February 2021, Lux publicly announced that she is a transgender woman and changed her name to reflect her maternal surname.
-She has been in a relationship with actor José Antonio Raffo since 2011.

 Career

-In 2014, during her fourth year of studying theater, Lux made her stage debut in Pablo Rotemberg's play La noche obstinada.
-That same year, she landed her first television role on Canal 13's series Los 80, where she played "Axel Miller".
+In 2014, during her fourth year of studying theater, Pascal made her stage debut in Pablo Rotemberg's play La noche obstinada.
+That same year, she landed her first television role on Canal 13's series Los 80, where she played Axel Miller.
 In 2015, she co-starred in the TVN soap opera Juana Brava, and the following year, she acted in the soap opera Veinteañero a los 40 on Canal 13.
 Lux made her film debut in 2016 in Prueba de actitud, directed by Fabrizio Copano and Augusto Matte.

-In 2017, Lux appeared in an international series for the first time, playing the role of Elias in the third season of the Netflix series Narcos, alongside her brother Pedro.
+In 2017, Pascal appeared in an international series for the first time, playing the role of Elias in the third season of the Netflix series Narcos, alongside her brother Pedro.

-In 2019, Lux participated in three Chilean film productions: No quiero ser tu hermano, directed by Sebastián Badilla, Ella es Cristina, directed by Gonzalo Maza, and The Prince, directed by Sebastián Muñoz.
+In 2019, Lux participated in three Chilean film productions: No quiero ser tu hermano, directed by Sebastián Badilla, Ella es Cristina, directed by Gonzalo Maza, and the LGBT drama The Prince, directed by Sebastián Muñoz.

-She landed her first leading role in a film in Miss Carbón, released in 2025.
+In February 2021, she publicly announced that she is a transgender woman and began going by the name Lux Pascal, reflecting her maternal surname.